beatsarepro30/automation-hub/repos/READMD.md

 PARENT_DIR="$HOME/repos"
 ```

-or edit the variable in the script.
+or let the script prompt you to create a configuration file the first time it runs.

 ---

 ## Configuration File

-The configuration file is a plain text file, e.g., `repos_config.yml`, that defines repositories to manage.
+The configuration file is a plain text file (`repos.yml`) that defines repositories to manage.

 ### Format